 As long as you’ve got your Blue Book formatting rules down cold, marking citations for a Table of Authorities is fairly straightforward.
 Find your first citation and select it with your mouse or keyboard.
 Then either use the keyboard shortcut ALT-SHIFT-I (which works in all versions of Microsoft Word from 2002 on up) or click on the Mark Citation button on the References tab:

-Either way, you’ll get a dialog box that looks like this:
+Either way, you will get a dialog box that looks like this:

 Choose the TOA category (case, statute, etc.) you want that citation to appear in, then make the necessary changes to the Short Citation beneath.
 If you’re certain that you have been consistent in using the same short citation for that case throughout your brief, you can use the Mark All button to mark all of the subsequent citations of that case.
 However, you may be wise to go through the brief manually to make sure you pick up everything.